 Set up columns in the following order: Payment, Cash Paid, Interest Expense, Amortized Amount and Carrying Amount.
 Format all of these columns as dollar values with two decimal places by selecting the columns and then clicking the dollar sign symbol in the Format Number box of the Home menu.
 Set the Payment column to be an integer by selecting the Payment column, clicking the comma symbol once and the Decrease Decimal box twice within the Format Number box.

 The first row contains only a value for the bond’s Carrying Amount.
 This is the far right table column.
 Copy this value from the Bond Purchase Price cell.
 The reset of Row 1 is blank.
 For example, if you buy a bond for $970, set the Carrying Amount in Row 1 to this value.
 The value of $970 is equal to 1/2 of the 7 percent Coupon Rate times the $1,000 Face Value.

 Set the spreadsheet to display payment numbers beginning in Row 2.
 The number of payments is the years until maturity divided by two.
 For example, if a bond matures in four years, the spreadsheet fills the Payment column Rows 2 through 9 with values from 1 to 8.
 Each row represents a semi-annual interest payment.

-Cash Paid Column
+Completing the Cash Paid Column